EricZhengAZ/Lable-Track1EC601/README.md

 Team members: Davide Lucchi, Honghao Zheng, Jiahao Zhao, Yanxing Zhang

-The project is about label and track detection.
+The project is about real-time object recognition, giving the shopping links of the recognized object.

 Develop a useful product that includes auto-detecting objects in videos.
 Examples of such products include:  education, auto-tagging of products with hyper links for advertising.